-THE CITY OF NORMAN WASTEWATER OVERSIGHT COMMITTEE ANNUAL REPORT, AS OF JUNE 30, 2014
+THE CITY OF NORMAN WASTEWATER OVERSIGHT COMMITTEE ANNUAL REPORT, AS OF JUNE 30, 2015

 On August 22, 2000 the Norman City Council passed a resolution to implement an immediate freeze on the approval of any additional final plats that would be served by the City of Norman Wastewater system due to ordinance conformance concerns.
 The Citizen's Oversight Committee was established a year later by the City Council on November 13, 2001 "for the purpose of insuring the voter approved sales tax, excise tax and maintenance fee are spent in accordance with the ordinances approved in the August 14, 2001, election."
+The Oversight Committee will continue in existence until the last of the projects financed by the Sewer Sales Tax has been completed.
 There are nine Committee members: